 Visitor information

-Admire the picturesque views of the River Wye and surrounding area from this internationally famous viewpoint
+Admire the picturesque views of the River Wye and surrounding area from this stunning viewpoint.

 Discover the ancient hill fort, spot birds of prey and enjoy a snack from the log cabin cafe.

-There are waymarked trails linking to the River Wye and over the famous Biblins Bridge, or a choice of circular walks into the forest itself.
-There is also a cycling trail linking Forest Holidays and Camping in the Forest site at Bracelands to Symonds Yat Rock.
+There are waymarked trails linking to the River Wye and over the famous Biblins Bridge, or a choice of circular walks into the wider forest.
+There is also a cycling trail linking Forest Holidays and Forestry England Camping at Bracelands to Symonds Yat Rock.

 Symonds Yat Rock viewpoint is well known as one of the best places in the country to watch Peregrine Falcons.
-However, with a little patience, there are many other birds that you can seen here.
+With a little patience, there are many other birds that you can seen here, including goshawks, sparrowhawks and buzzards.
+Ospreys also often stop here in the spring and autumn migration.
+You can also try spotting tawny owls, barn owls, ravens and kestrels.

 Food and drink